The Carlton Hotel Singapore

 While on the subject, in the sublevel of the Raffles City shopping center is a Marks and Spencer, who does a killer pastry, which ended up being my go to breakfast.

 Anyhow, I was actually planning to go back to Singapore in December for a much longer visit, and yes the plan was to stay at the Carlton.
-This trip was cancelled after a problem with the airline.
+This trip was cancelled after a problem with the airline and travel agent.